 Galleries of the Claremont Colleges.

 This object is a member of the following portfolios:

-Your current search criteria is: Portfolio is "Pima Baskets" and [Object]Century is "20th c".
+Your current search criteria is: Portfolio is "Pima Culture" and [Object]Display Artist is "Pima Artist".

 For further inquiries, contact Associate Director/Registrar Steve Comba at email@example.com.